GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 .. _-F:

 **-F**\ *format* [**+o**\ *options*\ ]
-    Set the format of the final animation.
-Choose either gif (animated GIF), mp4 (MPEG-4 movie), or none [Default].
-For mp4 you may optionally add additional ffmpeg encoding options via the **+o** modifier.
+    Set the format of the final video product.
+Repeatable.
+Choose either mp4 (MPEG-4 movie) or webm (WebM movie).
+    You may optionally add additional ffmpeg encoding options for this format via the **+o** modifier.

 .. _-G: